kplsn/myspace/content/portfolio/DigitalOcean.md

 weight = 1
 +++

-Bringing our Support Ticketing System into the Cloud.
+Bringing our Help Desk into the Cloud.
 <!--more-->
 ---
 ![Case Study](/portfolio/images/DigitalOceanCS.png)